Andre Russell: Other T20 leagues

 On 16 August 2016 Russell scored the fastest Caribbean Premier League century, completing his 100 in 42 balls.
 He broke his own CPL record in 2018 with a century in 40 balls.

 In May 2018, he was named as one of the ten marquee players for the first edition of the Global T20 Canada cricket tournament.
 He was selected to play for the Vancouver Knights.

 In September 2018, he was named as the Icon Player for Nangarhar's squad in the first edition of the Afghanistan Premier League tournament.
 The following month, he was named in the squad for the Dhaka Dynamites in the 2018–19 Bangladesh Premier League.
 In June 2019, he was selected to play for the Vancouver Knights franchise team in the 2019 Global T20 Canada tournament.

 In July 2020, he was named in the Jamaica Tallawahs squad for the 2020 Caribbean Premier League.
 In October 2020, he was drafted by the Colombo Kings for the inaugural edition of the Lanka Premier League.
 In April 2021, he was signed by Quetta Gladiators to play in the rescheduled matches in the 2021 Pakistan Super League.

-Russell was picked by Southern Brave for The Hundred Cricket 2021 edition.
-In April 2022, he was bought by the Manchester Originals for the 2022 season of The Hundred.
+Russell was picked by Southern Brave for the 2021 edition of The Hundred before he withdrew due to international commitments.
+In April 2022, he was bought by the Manchester Originals for the next season of The Hundred.

+He plays for the Trinbago Knight Riders in the 2023 Republic bank Caribbean Premier League.
+He garnered a strike rate of 167.05 and contributed 11 wickets over 9 appearances to the Knight Riders making it to the finals.He was picked by Los Angeles Knight Riders for the inaugural edition of Major League Cricket.

+On February 3, 2025, in the 11th edition of the BPL, Andre Russell joined Rangpur to play a playoff match.
+However, neither he nor his team performed well in that match resulting in Rangpur Riders elimination from the tournament.